When you travel to Mexico from a foreign country, you are either coming in as a tourist, a resident, or a citizen.

 If you are given an FMM stamp instead of a paper FMM, make sure immigration marks “canje” on the stamp in your passport.
-And you will be asked to scan a QR code that will take you to this website where you will need to create an account and validate your passport so you can get your digital FMM or eFMM.
+And you will be asked to scan a QR code that will take you to this website, where you will need to create an account and validate your passport to get your digital FMM or eFMM.

 Check example below

 - However, most people coming through any other international airport that is not issuing the FMM stamp are usually given the paper FMM- and with the checkmark for “canje” on it.
 It is still VERY IMPORTANT that you check for the words “canje” on your stamp or your FMM if you are a resident coming into Mexico for the 1st time with the intent of exchanging your residency stamp for a card.

 It will only be available on the INM website for 60 days after your entry.